Optimizing tree decompositions in MSO

-The {\em{width}} of a separation forest is simply the width of the tree decomposition induced by it.
-Consequently, the width of a separation forest is never smaller than the treewidth of a graph.
-The next result shows that in fact there is always a separation forest of optimum width.
+The {\em{width}} of an elimination forest is simply the width of the tree decomposition induced by it.
+Consequently, the width of an elimination forest is never smaller than the treewidth of a graph.
+The next result shows that in fact there is always an elimination forest of optimum width.
 The proof follows by a simple surgery on an optimum-width tree decomposition, and can be found in Section~\ref{sec:decompositions-appendix} (see Lemma~\ref{lem:sep-forest-opt} there).

-\begin{lemma} For every graph $G$ there exists a separation forest of $G$ whose width is equal to the treewidth of $G$. \end{lemma}
+\begin{lem} For every graph $G$ there exists an elimination forest of $G$ whose width is equal to the treewidth of $G$. \end{lem}

 \paragraph*{Dealternation Lemma.} We are finally ready to state the Dealternation Lemma.